Make Way For Other Toys (from 1996)

 Growing up is a series of giving up the toys of one age for the toys of the next age.

-The first toys I can remember playing with when I was about 3, were stuffed animals, Matchbox cars, and wooden blocks.
+The first toys I can remember playing with when I was about 3, when I wasn’t pretend playing, were stuffed animals, Matchbox cars, and wooden blocks.
 This was after I had already given up the toddler’s toys I don’t even remember.
 I loved to build things with blocks.
 I built roads and entire cities, and I’d push my Match Box cars around my building-block roads, imagining what the drivers were doing.
 The urban planning might have been simple but there was a complex story behind it.

 In elementary school, bats and balls became toys of mine; I learned to play football and baseball.
 But, playing sports and playing with toys are two different things.
 Sports doesn’t involve pretending, which was the only kind of playing I knew as a preschooler.
 In elementary school, sports and make-believe toys had a peaceful coexistence.
 I played with Lego blocks, toy guns, learned to ride a bike and how to swim.
 Even swimming was a make-believe game.
 I pretended I was a diver searching for sunken treasure.
 When I was 7 or 8 years old I built model ships.
 A few years later I blew them up with firecrackers.
 This was about when I gave up the stuffed animals.
 I also drew maps of imaginary places, with imaginary stories behind them.
 This might sound strange, but there are a lot of kids who draw maps.
 It’s just another way to pretend.